Programmable Validation

 FRAMEDATACOPY | Copies frame data to memory.
 Bulk version of FRAMEDATALOAD for larger payloads. |

 APPROVE is the central innovation: it's how account code tells the protocol "I've verified this transaction, proceed."
-The other three opcodes give frame code access to the transaction and frame context it needs to make that decision.
+The other four opcodes give frame code access to the transaction and frame context it needs to make that decision.